Phlebotomy Course at Mildred Elley

 PHLEBOTOMY CAREER TRAINING AT MILDRED ELLEY

+The Phlebotomy course is available at all three Mildred Elley campuses, Albany NY, New York City, NY and Pittsfield, MA.
 The “Medical Terminology & Anatomy and Physiology for Phlebotomy” course is the first course in the Mildred Elley phlebotomy training course.
 This course starts by getting the foundations correct.
 In this course, you learn the medical terminology you will need to know to successfully communicate as a certified phlebotomist.
 Professionals need to be able to understand and communicate using appropriate language.
 This course focuses on how to deconstruct words and understand how they apply to the context of how the body works in health and disease.

 The next course, “Hematology and Phlebotomy Procedures,” covers the core applications one is required to do after becoming a phlebotomist.
 It teaches hematology, the study of blood, blood-forming organs, and blood diseases.
 The course also has a clinical component, focused on helping students develop and upgrade their skills in Phlebotomy and the actual task of drawing blood for specimen collection.